- Akademik Ioffe

 - Price from

-Summary : Spend 10 nights aboard a comfortable and well-appointed research vessel exploring Baffin Island and Greenland.
+Summary : Explore the natural beauty of Baffin Island and Greenland aboard a comfortable and well-appointed research vessel built for expedition cruising in the polar regions.
 Cruise by Zodiac and marvel at incredible wildlife including polar bears, walrus, seals and seabirds.
-Visit communities settling amongst the pristine landscape such as Uummannaq which sits at the base of a dramatic cliff, and Sisimiut, home to traditional Greenlandic kayakers.
+Visit communities settling amongst the pristine landscape such as Pangnirtung, which sits between the mountains and the sea, and Nuuk, Greenland's captial city.
 Throughout the voyage, highly experienced and personable expedition staff will provide excellent customer care.
 Kayaking excursions are available for those who sign up to experience unique wildlife viewing opportunities.

 Activities : Birding, Culture, Hiking, Kayaking